You may be wondering how many legs does a spider have, spiders have eight legs and belong to the arachnids group. Far too many legs if you ask me.

 There are millions of different species on the Earth and much more that have gone extinct.
 Among many of them, there are many that are bizarre and strange because circumstances have allowed these strange traits and characteristics to persist and survive until now.
 Centipedes, which are arthropods, have a lot of legs because their bodies are segmented into similar pieces because of the process of metamerization.
 It is thought that they have these legs because of common ancestors with crustaceans and insects, which also have segmented bodies.

 The naked mole rat is the first mammal to display hive-like behaviors like ants or bees, called eusociality.
 This significant divergence from other mammal species has allowed them to be successful borrowers and continue to today.
 Humans are also a very bizarre species because of our sentience.
-As far as we know there are many intelligent creatures, but none with the level of conscientious and awareness as humans.
+As far as we know there are many intelligent creatures, but none with the level of conscientiousness and awareness as humans.

 Spiders are a combination of bizarre and scary because they have become the center of many folktales and stories that use their many legs or eyes as centerpieces to tell these stories.
 Their eyes and legs have allowed spiders to spread across the globe and become successful predators that can survive through a lot of trials and tribulations.